usnistgov/BF/content/en/Info/BF Classes/_DAT/DCL.md

 	</tr>
 	<tr>
 			<td>   Simple </td>
-	<td>Simple operation attribute – Non-polymorphic.</td>
+	<td>Simple operation attribute – The operation is via non-polymorphic types.</td>
 	</tr>
 	<tr>
 			<td>   Generics </td>
-	<td>Generics operation attribute – Parameterizing by type.</td>
+	<td>Generics operation attribute – The operation is via parameterization by types.</td>
 	</tr>
 	<tr>
 			<td>   Overriding </td>
-	<td>Overriding operation attribute – Functions with the same name as one in the base type but implemented in different subtypes.</td>
+	<td>Overriding operation attribute – The operation is via functions with the same name as one in the base type but implemented in different subtypes.</td>
 	</tr>
 	<tr>
 			<td>   Overloading </td>
-	<td>Overloading operation attribute – Functions with the same name in the same declaration scope, but implemented with different signature.</td>
+	<td>Overloading operation attribute – The operation is via functions with the same name in the same declaration scope, but implemented with different signature.</td>
 	</tr>
 	<tr>
 			<td>Source Code </td>
-	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in the program – in what kind of software.</td>
+	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in software or firmware.</td>
 	</tr>
 	<tr>
 			<td>   Codebase </td>